EEN421/EEN421.github.io/_posts/KQL-Detection-of-the-Week_-A-Meeting-in-2050---Detecting-Project-CAV3RN’s-Outlook-Calendar-C2-and-DNS-AAAA-Recovery-Channel.md

 Seven briefs, twenty-eight candidates, and one thread running through nearly all of them: **this week's attackers didn't bring anything.**

 - **The C2 was a calendar.** Not a domain you can block, not a beacon you can fingerprint — an app-only token, a Graph API call, and an appointment in 2050 that no human will ever open (Act I).
 When the channel is trusted infrastructure, the detection has to move to the *shape of the usage*: a placeholder subject, a rename seconds later, a protocol constraint the operator can't rename away.
-- **The malware's best tell was its own housekeeping.** Not the encryption, not the tradecraft, not the dead drop — a config file written to disk because the developers wanted persistence across restarts (Act II).
-The five-line query beat everything clever in this article.
-Look for the artifact the adversary created for their own convenience, not the one they built to hide.
+- **The malware's best tell was its own housekeeping.** Not the encryption, not the tradecraft, not the dead drop — a config file written to disk because the developers wanted persistence across restarts, and a module that has to be loaded by name before any of it happens (Act II).
+Two filename matches beat everything clever in this article on cost-per-unit-confidence, and they will both stop working in the same commit.
+Look for the artifact the adversary created for their own convenience rather than the one they built to hide — then write down the date, because that class of signal buys you months, not years.
 - **The fallback channel was a record type.** Sixteen bytes at a time, formatted as IPv6 addresses that were never meant to be routed anywhere (honorable mention).
 And the reason to check your DNS ingestion this week rather than next: if `QueryType` isn't in your workspace, this detection is unbuildable and you don't currently know that.
 - **The encryptor was `manage-bde.exe`.** Wednesday and Thursday both covered BitLocker turned against its owners for extortion — Microsoft-signed, already installed, already trusted, already excluded from half the EDR policies in the industry.
 Worth a QA note before you deploy either version: both briefs mapped that detection to **T1505.003 Web Shell**, inherited from the initial-access step in the source reporting.
 The encryption behavior is **T1486 Data Encrypted for Impact**, with **T1490 Inhibit System Recovery** and **T1021.001 Remote Desktop Protocol** alongside it.
 Thursday's tags carried T1486; the MITRE line didn't.
 Fix it before it lands in your coverage map, because a mismapped detection reports coverage you don't have.
 Also worth checking: Thursday's version bounds both the RDP logon and the `manage-bde` execution by the same `ago(1h)` lookback, which means the `TimeDeltaMinutes <= 60` correlation window can never actually be exercised at its stated width — and the `not(ipv4_is_private(RemoteIP))` filter scopes it to internet-facing RDP only, missing the far more common pivot from an already-compromised internal host.
 - **And the admin console was your firewall's.** CVE-2026-16232 ran Friday through Sunday across six candidates, all of them variations on the same problem: distinguishing an authenticated administrative session from an authenticated administrative session.
 All six were filed as *requires environment mapping*, which is exactly right and exactly the point — you cannot detect abuse of a trusted tool without first knowing who is supposed to be using it, from where.